erizov/Professor/semester_3/lecture_15_greedy_algorithms/fractional_knapsack/README.md

 - **Space Complexity**: O(nW) for the DP table storing optimal values for all subproblems, or O(W) if optimized applyuse only previous row.
 - **Stability**: N/A - optimization algorithms don't have stability since they select items rather than sorting them.

-Fractional Knapsack is used in Greedy Algorithm.
+Fractional Knapsack is used in Greedy Strategy.

 ## Implementation